How to Survive a Mass Shooting

 If your focus is preparedness and survival, the most important thing you can be doing right now is learning from horrific events.

-Whether you believe these acts are at the hands of Muslim extremists waging jihad, someone who hates Hispanic people, a guy who hates women because he can’t get a date, or a state-sponsored act of terror to clamp down and take away more freedom, the single most important thing you can take away from any of these events is a lesson in survival.
+Whether you believe these acts are at the hands of political extremists, someone who hates Hispanic people, a guy who hates women because he can’t get a date, or a state-sponsored act of terror to clamp down and take away more freedom, the single most important thing you can take away from any of these events is a lesson in survival.

 This article is not a debate about the different conspiracy theories.
 If you are present during a terror attack, my opinions on the culprit don’t matter and neither do yours.
 All that matters in those minutes or hours is surviving.